Move !is_android to build_engine_artifacts declaration (#54006)

 Tests in the Flutter source tree can be run with the flutter test command, run in the directory of a package containing tests.
 For example:

-flutter test --local-engine=host_debug_unopt
+MONOREPO_PATH=$PWD cd flutter/packages/flutter flutter test --local-engine=host_debug_unopt cd $MONOREPO_PATH

 Please file an issue or email the dart-engprod team with any problems with or questions about using monorepo.